Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 **Explanation:**

-Confirmation Testing and Regression Testing are types of testing performed to ensure that changes made to the software do not introduce new defects and that previously identified defects have been fixed.
+Confirmation Testing(**Retesting**) and Regression Testing are types of testing performed to ensure that changes made to the software do not introduce new defects and that previously identified defects have been fixed.
 These are collectively known as change-related testing.

 <details>
   <summary>Overview:</summary>